Fruits and vegetables: standard import values and additional import duties

 Background

-Where imports for certain fruits and vegetables are particularly high, the Commission can apply additional import duties.
+Where imports of certain fruits and vegetables are particularly high, the European Commission can apply additional import duties.
 These import volumes are set at 125% of average imports of each product during the application period for the previous 3 years (Regulation 1308/2013, Art.
 182(1)).
 The trigger volumes for 2024 and 2025 are based on the volume of imports notified by Member States for the years 2020–2022.

 Any additional import duty introduced would be equivalent to one third of the import duty normally applied to that product (Regulation 2017/892, Art.
 40).
-Additional import duties do not apply to goods imported under a tariff quota.

 Resources